Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

   // pattern_bits one bit per LED to be on.
 Most Significant bit is first LED, etc. unsigned int bits = pattern_bits[blink_phase];
 ```

+Now you have the Rainbow version of the Hello World! pattern.

 My version of this can be found here
 - https://github.com/Mark-MDO47/ArduinoClass/blob/master/ArduinoCode/HelloWorld/HelloWorld.ino